John Howard Payne: Career

 The sheet music rapidly sold 100,000 copies, earning its publishers £2,100 net profit in the first year.
 Years later, when the Lincoln family was mourning the death of their son, the president asked that the song be played repeatedly at the White House.
 As was typical throughout his career, however, Payne realized only meager profits from its enormous popularity.
 "While his money lasted, he was a prince of bohemians", but had little business sense.

-While in Europe, Payne had several romantic interests, including a brief infatuation with Mary Shelley, Shelley's young widow and the author of Frankenstein.
+While in Europe, Payne had several romantic interests, including a brief infatuation with Mary Shelley, Percy Shelley's young widow and the author of Frankenstein.
 He lost interest when he realized she hoped only to use him to attract the notice of his friend, Washington Irving.
 Payne never married.